18F/derisking-workshop/fundamentals.md

 * Know how to bring modern software practices to an existing project and how to work with your vendor to make incremental improvements

 ## Accessibility
-- The videos have a live transcript that can be viewed on the right side.
-The video may include some incorrect closed captioning.
-Please use the CC button in the video to switch to Audio Transcript.
+- The videos have an embedded subtitles.
+Please use the subtitles or captions function in your video player to these.
 - The presentations are available in an accessible HTML format that includes the presenter notes.
 To view this, please use the HTML link to download a zip file of the presentation and then unzip and open the HTML file.

 ## Video Trainings